ucdavis/hpccf-docs/docs/backups/index.md

 ### Are my backups encrypted?

 Yes, all backups are encrypted with a key that is unique to every PI group.
-This key is protected with normal Linux file-system permissions, and only users in the PI group will be able to even read it to restore data.
+This key is protected with normal Linux file-system permissions, and only users in the PI group will be able to read it to restore data.

 ### Who can restore files?

-Anyone in the PI group can initiate a restore, however, you will only be able to restore files you had read access to at the time the file was backed up.
+Anyone in the PI group can initiate a restore, however, you will only be able to restore files you had read access to at the time of the backup.
 This means that files/directories with permissions that prevent PI access on disk also prevent PI restore.
-If you, as a PI, run into this situation, please contact HPC@UCD support by HPC@UCD support with the following information, and we can restore the files for you.
+If you, as a PI, run into this situation, please [contact HPC@UCD support](../support.md) with the following information, and we can restore the files for you.

 - The cluster.
 - The full path to the files/directories you need restored.